catx23/xamiro/README.md

 ### Installation

-- Download 2.x version [master branch](https://github.com/gbaumgart/xamiro/archive/master.zip) and extract it to somewhere, then open via web-browser your server-url (http://localhost/xamiro), thats it.
+- Download [master branch](https://github.com/gbaumgart/xamiro/archive/master.zip) and extract it to somewhere, then open via web-browser your server-url (http://localhost/xamiro), thats it.

 ### Keyboard & Mouse